-We have an emergency condition at Syphon Canyon Dam, Dam No. 1029.004, located in Orchard Hills.
+This is [your name and position].
+We have an emergency condition at Rattlesnake Reservoir, Dam No. 1029.003, located in Irvine.
 We have activated the Emergency Action Plan for this dam and are determining this to be a Potential Failure condition.

-At \\\\\\ on \\\\\, IRWD observed or verified that:

 We are implementing predetermined actions to respond to a rapidly developing situation that could result in dam failure.

-Please prepare to evacuate the low-lying portions of the Stonegate and Woodbury neighborhoods, Irvine Boulevard, Jeffery Road below Irvine Boulevard, and adjacent areas including: the Crean Lutheran Athletic Complex on Portola Road, Stonegate Elementary School, and Jeffrey Open Space Trail.
-In the event of a failure, large areas are expected to be inundated from Portola Road between Jeffrey and Sand Canyon to Trabuco Road west of Jeffrey.

-The dam could potentially fail as early as\\\\\.

-Reference the inundation map in your copy of the Emergency Action Plan.
+Please prepare to evacuate the low-lying portions of the Northwood neighborhood, Portola Parkway, Culver Drive, and adjacent areas including Canyon View Elementary School, Northwood Montessori School, and Hicks Canyon Elementary School.
+In the event of a failure, large areas are expected to be inundated from Portola Parkway to I-5.
+The dam could potentially fail as early as Reference the inundation map in your copy of the Emergency Action Plan.
 We will advise you when the situation is resolved or if the situation gets worse.

-If you cannot reach me, please call the following alternative number: \\\\\\.
+I can be contacted at the following number: If you cannot reach me, please call the following alternative number: